-Harland's Creek Farm is a certified organic farm located four miles west of Pittsboro NC.
-It is the site of the Alston-Degraffenreid house, a national historic site.
+Harland's Creek Farm, LLC is a certified organic farm located four miles west of Pittsboro NC.
 Our flowers, herbs, vegetables, and fruits are certified organic.
 We also have eggs from pasture raised hens that are fed an all-grain diet that is antibiotic free.
 The farm is operated by Judy Lessler, Erasmo Flores, and Rene Rios.
 Judy started the farm with her husband in 1999.
 After many years working on the farm, Erasmo and Rene became partners in 2016.

 We sell our products at the Durham Farmers Market on Saturdays and Wednesdays.
 Visit the market's web site for more information.
-LoMo Market is also carrying our products.
-LoMo Market moves from place to place in the Triangle area.
-To find a location, go to the LoMo web site.
+We are also at the Western Wake Farmers Market.
 Many of our products are sold through CSAs.
 See the CSA tabs for more information and procedures on enrolling.
-And we also sell to local restaurants, mainly: Poole's Downtown Diner in Raleigh, Tazza Kitchen in Raleigh, and The Boot, Maeto Bar de Taps, and Geer Street in Durham.
+And we also sell to local restaurants, mainly: Poole's Downtown Diner, and Death and Taxes in Raleigh, Tazza Kitchen in Raleigh, and The Boot, Maeto Bar de Taps, and Geer Street in Durham.
 These are the all topnotch places with excellent chefs.
 We are particularly in awe of Ashley Christensen who leads a great team of chefs in multiple sites.

 Farming Practices.
 We have five acres under production including a one acre poultry pasture.
 We rotate the 3-quarter-acre main summer garden over a three areas and grow cover crops on the other two areas.
 Another 3/4 area plot is intensively farmed with crops both in spring and fall.
 Soil amendments include compost, green sand, mined phosphates, feather meal, and other products approved by the National Organic Program (NOP).
 Mulching, row covers, flame weeding, and landscape cloth help control weeds and pests.
 We have deer fences and a Jack Russell terrier who pursues the groundhogs.
 All our flowers are conditioned using NOP approved materials.